Why incorporate a Medical Corporation or Dental Corporation in BC?

 Generally speaking, if you’re spending all of the money you’re earning because you need it to cover your living expenses, then it’s not going to be worth the additional annual cost of maintaining a corporation.
 That annual upkeep includes preparing and submitting tax returns for the corporation, and maintaining the corporation’s registration with the college and the BC corporate registry.
 Your accountant will help you decide if incorporation is the right step for you, whether you’re just getting started or you’ve been working for a number of years.

-How long does it take to incorporate my medical or dental practice?
+How long does it take to incorporate my professional practice?

 How we can help